Categories: News

 But its price isn't helping.

 Oculus has competition in the VR space.
-Sony recently announced it sold almost million Playstation VR headsets just four months after the device's debut in October 2016.
+Sony recently announced it sold almost a million Playstation VR headsets just four months after the device's debut in October 2016.
 Oculus has been on the market since March 2016.
 The Playstation VR, priced at $399, runs on the Playstation 4 console, also priced at $399.

 Sony, which has sold 53 million Playstation 4 consoles, has an established lineage of dedicated partner studios and blockbuster titles.
 Oculus, much newer to the gaming industry, faces wariness about the return on investment for VR games.
 Oculus doesn't have a game as big as Mario or Halo yet, though Oculus does plan to release one game per month from its internal studios in 2017.